saltstack/salt/doc/topics/tutorials/starting_states.rst

 Before delving into the particulars, it will help to understand that the SLS file is just a data structure under the hood.
-While understanding that the SLS is just a data structure isn't critical for understanding and making use of Salt States, it should help bolster your knowledge of where the real power is.
+While understanding that the SLS is just a data structure isn't critical for understanding and making use of Salt States, it should help bolster knowledge of where the real power is.

 SLS files are therefore, in reality, just `dictionaries`_, `lists`_, `strings`_, and `numbers`_.
 By using this approach Salt can be much more